Michael Carey (basketball): Junior season

 Carey earned the title of two-time NEC Player of the Week (2/1 & 2/29), two-time Metropolitan Basketball Writers' Association (MBWA) Men’s Division I Honorable Mention choice (Week of 25–31 January and 22–28 February).
 He was named 2015-16 All-Northeast Conference Second Team selection, named to the 2016 NEC All-Tournament Team, garnered National Association of Basketball Coaches (NABC) Division I District 18 Second Team honor.

-During this period, Carey represented the Bahamas as a member of the Bahamas National Team that competed in the 2016 Centrobasket Championships in Panama City, Panama, where he averaged 8.2 ppg, 4.4 rpg, and 3.0 apg in five games.
-The Bahamas took home a fourth-place finish.